 Visit the 988 lifeline website for more information.

 Veterans Crisis Line: 1-800-273-8255 or send a text message to 838255

-- There are over 600 suicides a year in Minnesota.
+- There are over 600 suicides each year in Minnesota.
+(MDH)

-- Suicide is the 10th leading cause of death in the US for all ages.
+- Suicide is the tenth leading cause of death in the US for all ages.
 (CDC)

 - Poisoning is the most common method of suicide for females.
 (CDC)

 Population Groups Most Affected

 - Suicide among males is nearly four times higher than among females.
 Male deaths represent almost 80% of all US suicides.
 (CDC)